The Proper Facilities for Your Bathroom

 When the decision comes down to bowl shape, says Fixr.com, an elongated bowl may be more comfortable for some, but space could be an issue in smaller bathrooms.
 In general, elongated bowls are more expensive, and are more associated with modern design and updated features like a dual flush option.
 Traditional round bowls may be harder to use and keep clean.
 They can also have a less forceful flush.
 A mix of the two, compact elongated bowls, are offered by some manufacturers.

 Jbidet.com looks to Japan for the latest in toilet technology, where engineers have successfully incorporated bidet function into the system.
 The Toto Washlet G400 is a leading combination toilet bidet offering an extremely comfortable seat designed at Universal Height for a wide range of users.
 Then the experience only gets better: When you walk up to the toilet, the sensor will detect your movement and open the toilet seat lid for you.
 It has a deodorizer that starts to work to eliminate odor once you sit down.
 Then a pre-mist will wet the bowl to prevent dirt from sticking.
 After you stand up, the toilet will flush automatically.
 And then the toilet seat lid will close automatically.
 It also has a heated seat with adjustable temperature and customizable bidet spray.
 The Toto Neorest 700H takes it even further with a nightlight, e-water sanitation system to clean the bowl after every flush and a dual flushing system that saves significantly more water.

-Whether you go high-tech or keep it simple, there’s a great toilet system for your house out there, and it’s all part of the high-quality home remodel and construction services that J. Sweet Construction has been offering for 20 years, with honesty and integrity.
-Give us a call today to discuss your next project!
+Whether you go high-tech or keep it simple, there’s a great toilet system for your house out there, and it’s all part of the high-quality new home construction or bath remodel services that J. Sweet Construction has been offering for over 20 years, with honesty and integrity.
+Give us a call today to discuss your new custom home or remodel!